PhilipYip1988/python-tutorials/006_collections/readme.md

 ![057_lists](./images/057_lists.png)

 Note it will only count the occurances in the outer list and no occurances within nested collections.
-For example if we append a list:
+For example if a list is appended:

 ```
 items1.append(["apples", "apples"])